Requirements for your application

 Evidence of your funding

 This is a summary only.
 For complete information on funding and evidence requirements, you must very carefully read the Home Office's guidance sections on the documents needed.
-If you are a ‘low risk’ student you do not have to submit evidence of funding with your visa application but you need to have it ready to provide if requested.
+If you are a ‘differential arrangements’ student you do not have to submit evidence of funding with your visa application but you need to have it ready to provide if requested.

 Acceptable source of funding